Sen. Cotton: Time to send National Guard troops home from Capitol

 "It’s amazing to me that [Pelosi] can do this without any disclosure, without any information and just continue to spend money with no briefing," she added.
 "Doesn’t make sense to me."

 TOM COTTON: "It is time to send the troops home.
 Look, there are too many troops left in Washington.
-I'm not aware of any -- any -- threat to justify a continued presence today around the capital, much less into the Fall.
-I think Nancy Pelosi will have a lot of questions to answer about what she knew leading up to the riot on January 6.
-There was a clear failure by the security leaders on Capitol Hill to prepare for January 6th.
+I'm not aware of any – any – threat to justify a continued presence today around the capital, much less into the fall.
+I think Nancy Pelosi will have a lot of questions to answer about what she knew leading up to the riot on Jan.
+6. There was a clear failure by the security leaders on Capitol Hill to prepare for Jan.
+6.

 The officers of the Capitol Police performed bravely but they're right to have no confidence in their leadership.
 That doesn't mean, though, that we should turn the Capitol into an armed fortress or camp for thousands of soldiers.
 It means we should use common sense and assess the threats that we face and respond accordingly.